mathielen/ImportEngineBundle/README.md

             #automaticly recognize this importer by availability of the conditions below
             preconditions:                  #the conditions below can be used
-                format: excel               #format of file must be [csv, excel, xml, ...]
+                format: excel               #format of file must be [csv, excel, xml]
                 fieldcount: 2               #must have this number of fields
                 fields:                     #these fields must exist (order is irrelevant)
                     - 'header2'